Harshaw, Wisconsin

 Harshaw is an unincorporated community located in Oneida County, Wisconsin, United States.
 Harshaw is 13 mi west-northwest of Rhinelander, in the town of Cassian.
 Harshaw has a post office with ZIP code 54529.
-The community was named for Henry B. Harshaw, who was the treasurer of Wisconsin when Charles Norway established the post office in March 1851.
-The population in Harshaw is 1,167.
+The community was named after Henry B. Harshaw, who was the treasurer of Wisconsin when Charles Norway established the post office in March 1851.
+The population in zip code 54529 is 1,167.